 - Travelling costs to visit a tax agent for advice or other matters

-Many Australians do not know that they can claim for tax agents’ services.
+Many Australians do not know that they can claim tax agents’ services.
 About 71% of taxpayers hire tax agents for lodging taxes.
-A lot of tax claims have been lost with only 47% of them know about the deduction.
+A lot of tax claims have been lost with only 47% of them knowing about the deduction.

 According to a report by the Australia Institute, deductions on tax agent fees averaged $378 in 2017.
 The tax system is quite complex, which is why hiring a tax agent becomes crucial.
 Some people want to save, so they avoid agents when preparing and lodging tax returns.
 However, they deny deductibility for advice and other services.